GeoNode/geonode/docs/install/core/index.rst

 Install the dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^

 In this section, we are going to install all the basic packages and tools needed for a complete GeoNode installation.
-To follow this guide a basic knowledge about Ubuntu Server configuration and working with a shell is needed.
+To follow this guide, a basic knowledge about Ubuntu Server configuration and working with a shell is required.
 This guide uses ``vim`` as the editor; fill free to use ``nano``, ``gedit`` or others.

 Create a Dedicated User
 .......................